-Due to the high popularity of generating income from rental, many people wonder how the taxation of such profits looks like.
-Finally, when you earn income from non-agricultural business activity that is higher than half of the minimum wage, you must settle your income tax.
-In addition, if you deal with renting as part of your business activity, you must also fulfill other obligations of the entrepreneur.
-What is the settlement of a private lease and a business lease?
-What changes have occurred in 2023 in the income tax regarding the rental of residential real estate?
-Leasing looks like a simple business only on the surface – but it is worth using professional help accounting officewhich will guide you through the tax intricacies related to this form of activity.
+Due to the high popularity of generating income from rental, many people wonder how such profits are taxed.
+Finally, when you achieve income from non-agricultural business activity that is higher than half of the minimum wage, you must settle income tax.
+Additionally, if you rent as part of your business activity, you must also fulfill other obligations of the entrepreneur.
+What is the settlement of private lease and business lease?
+What changes will take place in income tax regarding the lease of residential real estate in 2023?
+Renting only superficially looks like a simple business - but it is worth using professional help accounting officewhich will guide you through the tax intricacies related to this form of activity.

 Private lease and company lease - differences

 Renting apartments is a huge market with huge financial opportunities.
 Currently, it is also growing in strength due to the high prices of houses and flats.
 What does a lease look like in practice?
 We can distinguish two basic rental models:

 - Private rental

 In the case of a private lease, you do not have to set up a business, but you still have to pay income tax.
 Currently, in this model, it is possible to pay tax only in a lump sum on registered income.
 The form of private lease is intended for people who do not run a business related to real estate, do not rent on a continuous basis and on a large scale.
 Therefore, we can specify that private rental is intended for natural persons who, for example, rent one flat.
 Although the regulations do not regulate the number of apartments for which business registration is required, the provisions contained in the Income Tax Act may prove helpful.
 There we will find information that business activity is activities carried out on one's own behalf in a continuous and organized manner and leading to a steady income.